Do I need a Visa?

 Study periods of more than 6 months

-You will need a Tier 4 (General) Student visa.
-This visa is the only option for First Year students and Upper Year students studying for both Fall and Winter semesters.
+You will need a Student Visa.
+This visa is the only option for First Year students and Upper Year students studying for both Fall and Winter terms.